 On the last day of January 1915, under the sign of the Water Bearer, in a year of a great war, and down in the shadow of some French mountains on the borders of Spain, I came into the world…

 and soon captured a generation of readers searching for meaning and spiritual healing in a society still recovering from a world war.
-It has sold over 1 million copies since its release in 1948 and continues to be in print today.
+It has sold multiple million copies since its release in 1948 and continues to be in print today.

 …and then there is the Stamperia Del Santuccio series where renowned publisher Victor Hammer collaborated with Merton in the creation of a series of what could aptly be called “masterpieces”.
 The most highly sought after piece from this series is titled Hagia Sophia, a poem written by Merton.

-…to original correspondences (including personal letters by Merton to friends and colleagues – beginning with 2 letters which are among the earliest known hand-written letters penned by Merton, written in 1936 while attending Columbia - see the Original Correspondence category);
+…to original correspondences (including personal letters by Merton to friends and colleagues – beginning with 2 letters written in 1936 while Merton attended Columbia – see the Original Correspondence category);

-…to signed items by Merton (30 in all - see the Signed Items by Merton category);
+…to signed items by Merton (over 45 in all – see the Signed Items by Merton category);

 …to uncorrected proof editions (among the largest collection know to exist – see the Proof and Review Copies category);

 …to foreign language editions (including a comprehensive collection of foreign language editions of Merton’s renowned Seven Story Mountain – see the Foreign Language Editions category);

 …to the highly sought after limited editions of Merton writing (over 95 in all, including 3 copies of the stunning portfolio edition of Merton’s poem Landscape, Prophet and Wild-dog published in 1968 by Black Bird Press.
 This item remains the smallest edition number of any published Merton item, a total edition of 25 copies were printed and remains one of my personal favorite pieces in the collection – see the Limited Editions category);